 What's a flexible ISA?

-- Say you put £10,000 into an ISA this year, and you withdraw £3,000
+For example, if you put £10,000 into an ISA earlier this tax year, and withdraw £3,000 later:

-- A flexible ISA will let you put up to £13,000 into your ISA this year.
-That's the remaining allowance of £10,000 plus the £3,000 you took out
+- A flexible ISA will let you put up to £13,000 into your ISA before the end of the tax year.
+That's the remaining allowance of £10,000 plus the £3,000 you took out.

 What's the minimum ISA contribution?

 While your annual ISA allowance is £20,000, that’s just the upper limit.
 You can get the benefits of an ISA by paying in a little every month or sticking in any small sums you want to save or invest.